Zack Polanski: Early life

-Polanski also worked as a hypnotherapist.
+Polanski also worked as a hypnotherapist at a clinic on Harley Street.
 In 2013, a journalist for The Sun requested a hypnotherapy session from him to increase her breast size and body image self-confidence for an article in the paper.
-Polanski featured in the published article.
-Polanski has apologised for his involvement, and said the idea came from the client, that he did not charge for the session, the therapy was meant to help with bodily self-image as opposed to literal enlargement and that the article did not accurately reflect the situation.
+Polanski featured in the published article, in which the journalist claimed that her breast size had increased.
+Later, when Polanski was deputy leader of the Greens, he apologised for his involvement in the article, saying that the idea came from the client, that he did not charge for the session, and that he had spoken to the BBC the day after the release article to apologise.
+The BBC was unable to produce such an interview, but did produce another interview, conducted six days after the release of the Sun article, in which Polanski defended the claims, telling the radio station that there was "starting to become anecdotal evidence, at least, of a growth in breast size".
+Polanski has continued to apologise for the incident, saying that the therapy was meant to help with bodily self-image rather than physical enlargement, and that the article did not accurately reflect the situation.